leighs-hammer/shopify-jwt-auth-verify/readme.md

 `const isVerified = (authorization: string, secret: string, cb?: Function ) => boolean`

-### Is verified takes three arguments:
+### IsVerified takes three arguments:

-1. *authorization* - REQUIRED - the jwt passed into the header on the request `Bearer b64encObject.b64encObject.hashHmac256`
+1. **authorization** - REQUIRED - the jwt passed into the header on the request

+`Bearer b64encObject.b64encObject.hashHmac256`

-2. *secret* - REQUIRED -app secret ( partners.shopify.com)
+2. **secret** - REQUIRED -app secret ( partners.shopify.com)

-3. *callback* - OPTIONAL - callback called if is verified and passed an object of the header, payload and signature.
+3. **callback** - OPTIONAL - callback called if is verified and passed an object of the header, payload and signature.

 The call back is there if needed, but serves little purpose unless you need to extend or assert agains the function.